 But I also look to anthropological literature to understand how parents and children in other cultures deal with these issues to see whether our problems are of our own making (and thus we can also look to other cultures for potential solutions) or whether parents and children everywhere face this particular issue.

 I view everything through a lens of respectful parenting.
 In general, I find that the research tends to support respectful parenting methods (e.g. not using rewards to try to motivate children; modeling emotional regulation rather than saying “You’re OK!”, not forcing a child to eat vegetables...).
-But I don’t get hung up on whether I’m perfectly aligned with any particular philosophy – I pick and choose what works for my family.
+But I don’t get hung up on whether I’m perfectly aligned with any particular philosophy – I help you to pick and choose what works for your family.

 Finally, I view learning and development as interconnected.
 If we ask a child to do something they aren’t yet developmentally ready to do, we’re setting ourselves up for trouble.
 But sometimes we can scaffold their learning, and thus their development, if we decide that’s something we want to do.
 This intertwined push/pull is part of the dance of parenting.